gfx/swift-resources/README.md

 # Swift Resources

-List of Resources on the Swift programming language.
+This is a list of essential resources on the Swift programming language.

 ## Official Resources

+### Swift

 * https://developer.apple.com/swift/